-2.3 NEW AND REVISED HKFRSs ISSUED BUT NOT YET EFFECTIVE
+2.3 ISSUED BUT NOT YET EFFECTIVE HKFRSs

-The Company has not early applied any of the new or revised HKFRSs that have been issued but are not yet effective for the accounting year ended 31 December 2022 in these financial statements.
-Among these HKFRSs, none of these is expected to be relevant to the Company's financial statements upon becoming effective:
+The Company has not applied the following revised HKFRSs, that have been issued but are not yet effective.
+The Company intends to apply these revised HKFRSs, if applicable, when they become effective.
+None of these is expected to have a significant effect on the financial statements of the Company.

-Amendments to HKFRS 10 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture3 and HKAS 28 (2011) Amendments to HKFRS 16 Lease Liability in a Sale and Leaseback2 Insurance Contracts1 HKFRS 17 Amendments to HKFRS 17 Insurance Contracts1,5 Initial Application of HKFRS 17 and HKFRS 9 Amendment to HKFRS 17 Comparative Information6 Classification of Liabilities as Current or Non-current Amendments to HKAS 1 (the "2022 Amendments")2,4 Non-current Liabilities with Covenants (the "2022 Amendments to HKAS 1 Amendments")2 Disclosure of Accounting Policies1 Amendments to HKAS 1 HKFRS Practice Statement 2 Amendments to HKAS 8 Definition of Accounting Estimates1 Amendments to HKAS 12 Deferred Tax related to Assets and Liabilities arising from a Single Transation1
+Amendments to HKFRS 10 Sale or Contribution of Assets between an Investor and its and HKAS 28 Associate on Joint Venture3

+Amendments to HKFRS 16 Lease Liability in a Sale and Leaseback2

+Amendments to HKAS 1 Classification of Liabilities as Current or Non-current (the "2020"

+Amendments")2,4

+Amendments to HKAS 1 Non-current Liabilities with Covenants (the "2022

+Amendments")2

+Amendments to HKAS 7 and Supplier Finance Arrangements1

+HKFRS 7

+Amendments to HKAS 21 Lack of Exchangeability2

-- 1 Effective for annual periods beginning on or after 1 January 2023 - 2 Effective for annual periods beginning on or after 1 January 2024 - 3 No mandatory effective date yet determined but available for adoption - 4 As a consequence of the 2022 Amendments, the effective date of the 2020 Amendments was deferred to annual periods beginning on or after 1 January 2024.
-In addition, as a consequence of the 2020 Amendments and 2022 Amendments, Hong Kong Interpretation 5 Presentation of Financial Statements Classification by the Borrower of a Term Loan that Contains a Repayment on Demand Clause was revised to align the corresponding wording with no change in conclusion - As a consequence of the amendments to HKFRS 17 issued in October 2020, HKFRS 4 was amended to extend the temporary exemption that permits insurers to apply HKAS 39 rather than HKFRS 9 for annual periods beginning before 1 January 2023 - An entity that chooses to apply the transition option relating to the classification overlay set out in this amendment shall apply it on initial application of HKFRS 17
+- Effective for annual periods beginning on or after 1 January 2024 - Effective for annual periods beginning on or after 1 January 2025 - No mandatory effective date yet determined but available for adoption - As a consequence of the 2020 Amendments and 2022 Amendments, Hong Kong Interpretation 5 Presentation of Financial Statements - Classification by the Borrower of a Term Loan that Contains a Repayment on Demand Clause was revised to align the corresponding wording with no change in conclusion.

-2.4 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+2.4 SUMMARY OF MATERIAL ACCOUNTING POLICIES